dupgit/cloud-image-download/docs/architecture.md

 Keeps names of successfully downloaded images in a database:

 - The database should be created if it does not exist already,
-- This module provides a filter in order to tell if an image is or isn't already in the database.
-To be able to build a list of images to be downloaded
+- This module provides a filter in order to tell if an image, is or isn't already in the database.
+To be able to build a list of images to be downloaded from a list of potential images,
-- When a downloaded image has been successfully verified (with its checksum) the image name and its date is saved into the database
+- When a downloaded image has been successfully verified (with its checksum) the image name and its date is saved into the database.
+  The checksum verification is left to the checksum verifier module

 #### Website qualifier